Iltwats/SpringBoot-Combo/README.md

 #### How to get AWS Credentials? 🔑
 Follow the step-by-step guide given on [AWS official doc](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-your-credentials.html)

 - Note: You will have to create a BeanStalk deployment app in your AWS profile for the code deploymet to take place.
-This stack will deploy the start code for application to your AWS BeanStalk.
+This template will deploy the start code for application to your AWS BeanStalk.
 Checkout this [AWS Documentation](https://aws.amazon.com/elasticbeanstalk/) to learn more about creating AWS Elastic BeanStalk deployment.
 ---
 ### App hosted URL Link : ✈️
 ```